 Group leaders: if you see any errors or omissions please notify the webmaster via the contact page.

-Details of this year's courses are now available.
+Details of this year's U3A Summer Schools are now available.
 The courses are in Newport (Shropshire) from 17-20 July and Cirencester from 14-17 August and 11-14 September.
 Amongst the wide range of topics are Cryptic Crosswords, Garden History, Creative Writing, Singing for Pleasure and various courses on literature and aspects of history.
 See or download the full programme here.

 Current weather for the Rushden and Higham Ferrers area.